Baizho/Baizho/README.md

 🌱 I’m currently learning new programming languages and frameworks so I will mostly be working on small projects focused on practicing what I am learning.

-## 🔭 Currently Working On
+## 🔭 Currently Working/Studying
 - Reinforcement Learning
+- C++ Multithreading/Concurrency/Parallelism
 ---

 ## 💡 Skills & Interests